Belarusian activist found hanged in Ukraine

 KYIV, Ukraine (AP) — A Belarusian activist who ran a group in Ukraine helping Belarusians fleeing persecution was found dead in the Ukrainian capital, Kyiv, local police said Tuesday.

 Vitaly Shishov, leader of the Kyiv-based Belarusian House in Ukraine, was found hanged in one of the city’s parks not far from his home, police said in a statement.
-A murder probe has been launched, with police investigating that the killing was made to look like suicide, the statement read.
+A murder probe has been launched, with police investigating that the killing could have been made to look like suicide, among other leads, the statement read.

 The Belarusian House in Ukraine reported Monday that Shishov had gone missing during a morning run.
 The Belarusian human rights center Viasna cited Shishov’s friends as saying that he has recently been followed by strangers during his runs.